Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

           MyProject.dox

-It is not required to use \c documentation as the name of the package.
+It is not required to use :code:`documentation` as the name of the package.
 The name of the package directory is also the name of the target that is later build to generate the documentation.

-#### CMakeLists.txt ####
+CMakeLists.txt
+""""""""""""""

-In this \c CMakeLists.txt file we add a custom-target package instead of the C++ packages that we added in the previous steps.
+In this :code:`CMakeLists.txt` file we add a custom-target package instead of the C++ packages that we added in the previous steps.

 .. code-block:: cmake